cheuqar/kingdom-harvest/DEPLOYMENT.md

 - Output directory: `app/dist` (where Vite builds to)
 - Framework: Vite
 - Rewrites: SPA routing (all routes go to index.html)

+## Multi-Device Feature

+The game uses **PeerJS** for multi-device connection.
+- **No Configuration Needed**: It works automatically on Vercel using the public PeerJS cloud server.
+- **HTTPS**: Vercel provides HTTPS by default, which is required for the connection to work securely.
+- **QR Codes**: The game automatically generates QR codes using the deployment URL.

 ## Post-Deployment